 Dave is noted for his written pomade reviews on Instagram as well.
 Next he had a collaboration with O’Douds and Shear revival.
 The threesome fabricated the limited ‘3’ pomade (2015) on which I did a review too.
 Latter was a handcrafted and an all natural unorthodox water based with a firm hold, very lightweight, easy to style + wash out.
 These elements come back in the entire nostalgic handmade line.

 The pomade I’m gonna review, is the firm oil based that’s linked to the Nintendo video game ‘Excitebike’.
-I was born in the mid seventies but never played any video games thus I haven’t much to tell about this subject ☻.
+I was born in the mid seventies but never played any video games thus I have nothing to tell about this subject.

 I ordered mine from pomade club because they offer the best shipping prices to Belgium.

-The firm is poured into a 4 oz plastic, purple colored jar, with silver screw top lid.
+The firm is an all natural pomade, poured into a 4 oz (113 g) plastic, purple colored jar, with silver screw top lid.
 The pomade’s color is off-white.

 Having a closer look at the ingredients, you’ll notice it is beeswax based.
 The pomade contains several healthy oils and mango butter which are a big plus for scalp and hair.
 This product is nearly all natural except for the hydrogenated castor oil (castor wax) and the presence of fragrance instead of essential ones.
 But creating the scents they did, the choice of fragrance is understandable.

-The level of shine is displayed by a bar (photo below).
+The level of shine is displayed by a bar.
 Shine = half full or around medium shine.
 On my hair: a few notches below medium.

 No need to restyle.
 A few very minor touch ups.
 Trying to restyle: no resistance combing through.
 Hair kept its good hold, no sag, no flyaways, strays, loose hairs or more waves afterwards.

-Very clean + manageable.
+Manageable.
 One of the pomades with the cleanest build up I know of.
 No intense waxy or sticky feel.
-Again the agreeable lightweight feel the next days.
+Again the agreeable light weight feel the next days.
 Application to very damp hair straightened my waves very good.

 2 or 3 shampoos, depending on your type of hair and the quantity of pomade that was used.
 Easy thing for a beeswax based pomade and great choice for a one-day commitment.
 Hair after the wash: soft and healthy.